iarxm/bpad/index.md

 ### Route Variations

 - Shoot photo the evening before and paddle directly from Teelin Pier
+- Skip photo shoot at cliffs.
 - Stopping on land would likely add hours to the journey.

+- Leave later to avoid paddling against the tide.

 #### Route 2 - Wide of St Johns; Close By Mullaghmore

-Beneficial depending on wind direction swings.
+Beneficial depending on changes in wind direction.

 This route could add significantly to the distance